Linda bei Weida

 Linda bei Weida is a German municipality in the Thuringian district of Greiz.
-It belongs to the Verwaltungsgemeinschaft of Wünschendorf/Elster.
+It belongs to the Verwaltungsgemeinschaft of Ländereck.
 Linda is part of the Roman Catholic Diocese of Dresden-Meissen.

 Geography

 The municipality consists of the villages Linda and Pohlen.

 Communities near Linda are Berga (Elster), Braunichswalde, Endschütz, Gauern, Hilbersdorf, and Rückersdorf in the Landkreis of Greiz; as well as the free city of Gera.